jsdelivr/globalping-dash-directus/README.md

 1. fulfill all empty `.env.scripts.production` values, make sure ADMIN_ACCESS_TOKEN has your access token
 2. if there are changes in `.env.docker.production.example` copy them to the env vars of the container
-3. `pnpm run schema:apply`.
+3. `pnpm run schema:apply:production`.
 Restart is required after updating the schema (https://github.com/directus/directus/issues/17117)
 4. `pnpm run migrate:production`
 5. stop prev container, run new container